-Researchers have found that arthritis drug celecoxib, often marketed as Celebrex, can help make antidepressant medication more effective.
+Researchers have found that arthritis drug Celecoxib, often marketed as Celebrex, can make antidepressant medication more effective.

-In a paper presented at the 5th International Congress of Psychiatry and Neuroscience in Athens, Greece, scientists report that the pairing of celecoxib with other drugs resulted in faster and more dramatic drops in depression scores in patients with bipolar disorder.
+In a paper presented at the 5th International Congress of Psychiatry and Neuroscience in Athens, Greece, scientists report that the pairing of Celecoxib with other drugs results in faster and more dramatic drops in depression scores in patients with bipolar disorder.

 The study examined bipolar adults between the ages of 18 and 65 over a period of 8 weeks.
-Subjects were randomly assigned to a combination of any of the antidepressants escitalopram and celecoxib, or the same antidepressant with a placebo.
+Subjects were randomly assigned to a combination of any of the antidepressants Escitalopram with celecoxib, or the same antidepressant with a placebo.

-Subjects in the experimental group seemed to share a positive response to treatment.
-Seventy-eight percent of patients receiving celecoxib experienced a reduction in depression score of at least 50 percent: 63 percent of the experimental group went on to say that their depression was completely gone.
+Subjects in the experimental group seemed to share the better response to treatment.
+Seventy-eight percent of patients receiving Celecoxib experienced a reduction in depression score of at least 50 percent: 63 percent of the experimental group said that their depression was completely gone.
 Only 45 percent of the placebo group reported a similar decline in depression.

 The study’s authors say the results suggest that the arthritis drug should be considered for anti-depression treatment.

 In addition to reducing levels of depression, the researchers also noted that the combination helped patients recover at a faster rate.
 Antidepressants usually take 4-6 weeks to take effect.
-During the experiment, patients receiving celecoxib reported having seen benefits in their treatment during the first week.
+During the experiment, patients receiving Celecoxib reported improvements after their treatment during the first week.